brodsbytes/CyberPup-OpenSource-Release/README.md

 # CyberPup

-A React Native mobile application built with Expo for comprehensive cybersecurity health assessments and education.
+A React Native mobile application built with Expo for comprehensive cybersecurity remediations and sometimes education.

 ## Mission